httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 : An unsigned, 16-bit integer indicating the length, in octets, of the Origin field.

 Origin:
-: An optional sequence of characters containing the ASCII serialization of an origin ({{!RFC6454}}, Section 6.2) that the sender believes this connection is authoritative for.
+: An optional sequence of characters containing the ASCII serialization of an origin ({{!RFC6454}}, Section 6.2) that the sender believes this connection is or could be authoritative for.

 The ORIGIN frame defines the following flags: